 Do the residence halls remain open during holidays and breaks?

-Residence halls remain open during Thanksgiving and fall break; they are closed for winter break and spring break.
+Residence halls remain open during Thanksgiving and fall break; they are closed for winter break.
 Residents who wish to remain during the times the halls are closed may do so for an additional cost (contact the Office of Housing & Residence Life for more details).